dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/tools/block-explorers/3xpl.md

       variant: secondary
 ---

-**3xpl**, abbreviated from “***3xplor3r***,” is a cutting-edge blockchain explorer designed to serve both ordinary crypto users and professionals in the field.
+**3xpl**, abbreviated from “***3xplor3r***,” is a blockchain explorer designed to serve both ordinary crypto users and professionals in the field.
 Developed by alumni of Blockchair, 3xpl harnesses years of expertise to deliver a super-fast, universal interface for exploring blockchain data.
 This platform distinguishes itself with a focus on simplicity, speed, and an ad-free experience, setting a new standard in blockchain exploration.

 ## 3xpl Comprehensive Suite of Products
 3xpl offers a range of products tailored to different user needs: